A&W Restaurants: Taubman Investment Co. subsidiary

-In 1985, the chain was struggling in Singapore, having lost its relevance to newer, larger chains, and having lost its dominance in the fried chicken area to KFC.
+In 1985, the chain struggled in Singapore, losing its relevance to newer, larger chains and its dominance in the fried chicken area to KFC.
 The chain was about to amp up its operations in the Asian region, with a possible launch in Hong Kong as well as three new restaurants in Thailand.

+On April 21, 1985, its first restaurant opened in Indonesia, in the Melawai area of South Jakarta, its capital.
+Currently, Indonesia is the chain's largest international market, which as of February 2023 claimed 243 restaurants in 30 cities.
+A restaurant in Ximending, Taiwan opened on February 22, 1986.
+Its two units in Kuwait were closed in 1988 owing to security concerns.
+It was in Kuwait, during a US-Malaysia trip, that Kevin Bazner was held hostage in August 1990 when the plane he was on board was set for refueling; he was released in December.

+Negotiations were held with Sonic Drive-In for a potential buying of the chain, but the plans fell in October 1986 due to a decline in franchises.
+Expansion plans were formulated in August 1987 with the opening of twenty new restaurants in a one-year period.

+On March 6, 1988, the first conventional A&W outlet opened in the Philippines at Fiesta Carnival in Cubao, followed by a second at Gift Gate Center on November 26.
+The second restaurant's reputation was damaged by a fire of unknown origin that broke out in May 1990.
+Nonetheless, the chain expanded with new outlets and products by the end of 1990.
+The Philippine chain was the first A&W to introduce chicken nuggets, a product that even the American operations wanted from there.
+The chain also sponsored a team in the Philippine Basketball League, which they withdrew in 1992.

 A&W Great Food Restaurants

 A new format concept, A&W Great Food Restaurants, was developed.
-Ten corporate-owned locations were opened to test the concept, which was a sit-down, upscale, family-theme restaurant with a large salad bar and homemade ice cream.
+Ten corporate-owned locations were opened to test the concept: a sit-down, upscale, family-theme restaurant with a large salad bar and homemade ice cream.
+The first such branch opened in 1978 (1979, according to some sources) at the Lake Forest Shopping Mall in Gaithersburg, Maryland.
+Emphasis in these restaurants was made on low-calorie foods that covered almost the entirety of the foods found in the fast-food spectrum, except pizza.
+By 1986, there were plans to have 250 to 300 locations within ten years.

-A restaurant in Ximending, Taiwan opened on February 22, 1986.

-In 1987, the company was headquartered in Livonia, Michigan and Mulder became CEO and president.
-The freeze was lifted and a push occurred in 1986 that added 60 franchise units.
-In 1989, A&W made an agreement with Minnesota-based Carousel Snack Bars to convert that chain's 200 stores (mostly kiosks in shopping malls) to A&W Hot Dogs & More.
-Some A&W Hot Dogs & More are still operating.
+In 1987, the company was headquartered in Livonia, Michigan, and Mulder became CEO and president.
+The freeze was lifted, and a push occurred in 1986, adding 60 franchise units.
+In March 1989, A&W made an agreement with Minnesota-based Carousel Snack Bars to convert that chain's 200 stores (mostly kiosks in shopping malls) to A&W Hot Dogs & More, Some A&W Hot Dogs & More are still operating. aiming to finish the conversion within two years.
+In the same year, A&W bought the Burger City chain, converting its nine drive-thru kiosks to A&W units.